 Building on Figure 12, Table 4 reports analogous regression results, quantifying the magnitude of the association.
 Table 4 presents regressions in which the outcome of interest is the difference in Medicaid-plus-uninsured visits between the 12 months after Medicaid expansion and the 12 months before.
 The first column presents a simple regression in which the only right-hand-side variable is the measure, described above, of the number of county residents who shifted from uninsured status to being Medicaid covered.
 The coefficient on that variable is 0.32, suggesting that each county resident who gained Medicaid was associated with approximately one-third of a visit.

-The second through fourth columns of Table 4 probe the robustness of this finding.
+The second-through-fourth columns of Table 4 probe the robustness of this finding.
 The regression in column 2 adds controls for state-specific fixed effects in order to isolate within-state variation in uninsured-to-Medicaid transitions, and the regression in column 3 adds a control for the number of visits consumed by the county’s residents in the pre-expansion period.
 Column 4 includes a control for the size of the county’s Medicaid enrollment before expansion.
 In all cases, the key coefficient on the proxy for the number of uninsured-to-Medicaid transitions remains roughly 0.3.
 Columns 5 through 8 present similar results from analogous specifications that exclude the largest counties.
 Since the regression is in first differences and in levels, including the largest counties substantially increases precision, but the inclusion of those counties does not entirely drive the results.

 Appendix Table A1 reports results which address the fact that we likely measure each county’s number of uninsured-to-Medicaid transitions with error.
 Given that potential measurement error, we instrument for the uninsured-to-Medicaid transitions with the change in the uninsured population before and after Medicaid expansion.
 The IV estimates in Appendix Table A1 are very similar in magnitude to the estimates in Table 4.
 Finally, Appendix Table A2 replicates Table 4, but with the outcome of interest being the combined total of Medicaid, uninsured and private visits.
 Those estimates are quite similar to those in Tables 4 and Appendix Table A2, which suggests that changes in private visits are not biasing our conclusions about the net effect of the expansion on Medicaid-plus-uninsured visits.